monstercameron/case-note-generator/README.md

 2. Open your browser and navigate to `http://localhost:8080` to access the application.

+3. Use the web interface to:
+   - Upload text or Markdown files
+   - Select a date
+   - Generate Jira comments
+   - Copy generated content to clipboard

 ## API Endpoints

 - **GET /**: Serves the `index.html` file.